FriederikeBock/ALICEPCGtutorial/QA/clusterQA.md

 After identifying dead/hot cells on runwise level, the general periodwise level CellQA + ClusterQA step follows

-**5. CellQA step on periodwise level via running of ClusterQA.C**
-identify bad cells on periodwise level by using data and MC information.
+**5. CellQA step on periodwise level via running of ClusterQA.C** Identify bad cells on periodwise level by using data and MC information.
+In order to run QA on a periodwise level, a separate config file will need to be created.
+As before, example configurations can be found in the TaskQA/ExampleConfigurations folder.
+Additionally, a merged root file from all good runs in a period will be needed for this step.

 > Setting for bad cell identification are defined in QAV2.C \(Double\_t arrQAEnergy\[4\]; Double\_t arrQATime\[4\]; Double\_t arrQAHotCells1D\[4\]; Double\_t arrmin2D\[9\]; Double\_t arrmax2D\[9\];\)